Radio Linking Project Node #3638

 connect to Reflector 9075.

-Spokane.
-It is available for anyone in the Spokane area to use
+Airway Heights.
+It is available for anyone in the Spokane area to use for

 Unlike other KBARA repeaters, a tone is required for access.